 - Social Media

-Results of objective studies conducted in 2019 determined that social media marketing is the most effective channel through which to reach holiday shoppers.
-Retailers commented that the majority of their marketing spend was dedicated to executing targeted campaigns on social media because of the platforms’ popularity and consequently ability to generate quality leads that drove sales.
+Results of objective studies conducted in 2019 determined that social media is the most effective channel through which to reach holiday shoppers.
+Retailers commented that the majority of their marketing spend was dedicated to executing targeted campaigns on social media because of the platforms’ popularity and consequently ability to generate quality leads which drove sales.

 In the USA, retail companies allocated a whopping 25% of their annual budget to social media holiday marketing campaigns.
-It was also found that social media marketing services delivered the most return on investment (ROI) for recent marketing campaigns.
+It was also found that social media marketing delivered the most return on investment (ROI) for recent marketing campaigns.

 Therefore, South African retailers should start forecasting their marketing budget for 2020 and dedicate a generous percentage to social media marketing.